Ahsanjuly29/LaravelEasySolutions-Manual/Api-Authentications/stateless-blade-spa.md

 // Generate a personal access token for the authenticated user
 $token = $user->createToken('web-token')->plainTextToken;

-// You can store this token in cookies, cache, or return it in a response
+// Store this token in cookies or cache. for api response can return it in a response JSON fornat

 ```

 ### Return token in API response (example):